 While you may suspect an allergy to nickel, patch testing is required to confirm this allergy.

-If you think you may be allergic to nickel, what kinds of jewelry can you wear?
+If you think you may be allergic to nickel, what strategies can help protect you against nickel in your jewelry?

-2. For an expensive jewelry item, like a wedding ring, you can take it to your jeweler and have them apply a coating (NOT a plating) on the inner surface of the ring.
+For an expensive jewelry item, like a wedding ring, you can also take it to your jeweler and have them apply a coating (NOT a plating) on the inner surface of the ring.
 Platinum or rhodium are hard metals, and would provide a layer of protection.
 I have several earrings that my jeweler coated with rhodium, and I'm now able to wear them without any problems.

 When applied to a metal object with a cotton swab, the solution will turn pink in the presence of nickel.
 This test may not pick up miniscule amounts of nickel, but it's usually a good screen for jewelry.
 One company that sells the test kit is www.nickelsolution.com.

-5. You may be able to use "medical plastic" earrings, as some are certified to contain "0% nickel".
+Another option would be to use "medical plastic" earrings, as some are certified to contain "0% nickel".
 One example is "medical plastic" earrings sold by www.BlomdahlUSA.com.

 What about more expensive jewelry or items made from precious metals?

-2. What about German silver or alpaca or nickel silver?
 These terms refer to the silver color of the item, not to actual silver.
-These items actually do contain nickel.
+These items actually do contain nickel!
 DO NOT choose these items.

-3. 18 karat gold and above is usually fine.
-The exception is white gold.
+While 18 karat gold and above is usually fine, the exception is white gold.
 In order to make white gold, yellow gold is usually mixed with either palladium or nickel.
 Unless you know for sure that your white gold is free of nickel, don't choose it.

 The rate of nickel allergy in the United States continues to remain high, and the American Academy of Dermatology is urging regulations to limit the amount of nickel used in personal items.